 If English 392 is not going to be offered, the writing faculty will decide on a list of acceptable substitute courses in the spring quarter during advising week.
 If you need a list of these courses, contact the Creative Writing Program Assistant.

 No. The year-long sequences are demanding, as is the two-quarter honors project.
 It would not be productive for a student to take them simultaneously, as the program is designed for students to focus on one major writing project at a time.

 If you want to change from a writing minor or sequence only to major or vice versa, make an appointment with your writing faculty advisor.
 If you do not have one, contact the Creative Writing Program Assistant.

 No. There are too many overlapping courses to be able to double major or major and minor within the same department.
-There are some concessions in both majors, though, regarding the prerequisites.
+There is a concession, though, regarding the prerequisites.

-If you have taken one of the introductory sequences for the major or minor in English Literature (English 210-1, 2 or English 270-1,2) you may count that as one 300-level literature course toward the English major in Writing.
+If you have taken one of the introductory sequences for the major or minor in English Literature (English 210-1, 2 or English 270-1,2) you may count that as one 300-level literature course toward the Creative Writing Major.

 Nearly all of the information about the Creative Writing program is on the Department of English website, including the yearly brochure.

 We host two open houses each year (one in November and one in April) to introduce the writing faculty and answer any questions from interested students.